 (4) three to five representative research publications from peer-reviewed journals of the nominee in pdf form;

-(5) a paragraph (in lay language of 150 words or less) describing the nominee’s research to be used in AOTF and AOTA publications; and
+(5) a paragraph (in lay language of 150 words or less) describing the nominee’s research to be used by AOTF and/or in AOTF publications; and

 (6) a hi-resolution photograph of candidate (300 dpi or greater jpg).

-Please send the nomination package using any attachments as necessary, to firstname.lastname@example.org and use "Academy of Research Nomination" in subject line by tbd.
+Please send the nomination package using any attachments as necessary, to firstname.lastname@example.org and use "Academy of Research Nomination" in subject line by October 31, 2022.

 Questions?
 Contact email@example.com.